carpentries/instructor-training/_episodes/08-motivation.md

 For example, "You're doing so much better at this than last time, you must have worked very hard."
 This helps reinforce a growth-mindset by highlighting our ability to improve with effort.

-> ## Choosing our Praises
-> Since we're so used to being praised for our performance, it can be challenging to change the way we praise our learners.
-Which of these
-> are examples of performance-based, effort-based, or improvement-based praise?
->
-> - I like the way you tried a couple of different strategies to solve that problem.
-> - You're getting really good at that.
-Keep up the hard work!
-> - You're really good at that.
-> - That was a hard problem.
-You didn't get the right answer, but look at how much you learned trying to solve it!
-> - You're a natural!
->
->> ## Solution
->> - Effort-based.
->> - Improvement-based.
->> - Performance-based.
->> - Improvement-based.
->> - Performance-based.
-Explicit reference to 'intrinsic' ability.
-> {: .solution}
-{: .challenge}

 ## Errors are Essential to Learning